jaysonnii/home-soc-lab/README.md

 * Build a Windows virtual machine
 * Install and configure Sysmon
+* Add Windows and Sysmon logs to Splunk
 * Generate security-relevant Windows activity
-* Review Sysmon logs in Event Viewer
+* Search endpoint logs in Splunk
 * Investigate a process creation event
 * Document findings in an incident-style report